 Martin Noponen, Rainforest Alliance (alternate: Jessie Baker)

-Agustin Silvani, Conservation International (alternate: Natasha Calderwood
+Agustin Silvani, Conservation International (alternate: Natasha Calderwood)

-Verra’s DMRV Working Group (WG) is a multi-stakeholder group that explores key barriers and opportunities for using digital technology innovations in measurement, reporting, and verification (MRV) for voluntary carbon markets and the VCS Program.
+Verra’s DMRV Working Group (WG) explores key barriers and opportunities for using digital measurement, reporting, and verification (DMRV) technologies in the voluntary carbon market and the Verified Carbon Standard (VCS) Program.

 DMRV Working Group Terms of Reference (PDF)